jakaalakbar/jakaalakbar/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on [RSHB](https://rshb-lampung.co.id)
-- 🌱 I’m currently learning PHP, Node jS, JavaScript
+- 🌱 I’m currently learning NextJS
-- 👯 I’m looking to collaborate on any open source projects related to PHP (Laravel preferrable), JavaScript (ReactJS preferrable), Node JS.
+- 👯 I’m looking to collaborate on any open source projects related to PHP, Node JS, JavaScript (Laravel, NextJS, ReactJS ).
 - 🤔 I’m looking for help with building a website at [Developerjaka](https://developerjaka.com).
-- 💬 Ask me about anything related to PHP (Laravel), JavaScript (ReactJS preferrable).
+- 💬 Ask me about anything related to PHP (Laravel), JavaScript (ReactJS, NextJS preferrable).
 - 📫 How to reach me: Reach out to me directly through my [Instagram](https://instagram.com/jakaalakbar)
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: ...